x157/x157.github.io/UE5/LyraStarterGame/How-To-Create-a-GameFeature-Plugin.md

 ---

-# How to Create a UE5 GameFeature Plugin
+# Create a UE5 GameFeature Plugin

+To make a game based on Lyra, you need to create a GameFeature Plugin in your LyraStarterGame project.

 There isn't anything particularly special about this plugin except apparently it must go into the `Plugins/GameFeatures` directory.

-## Create New GameFeature Plugin
+## How to Create a UE5 GameFeature Plugin for Lyra

 With the LyraStarterGame project open in the UE5 editor, follow these steps: